-Activities: The executive director will reach out to discharge planning units and provide them with brochures to include in their discharge planning packets.
+• The executive director will reach out to discharge planning units and provide them with brochures to include in their discharge planning packets.

-Goal: At least one hospital will establish a policy requiring discharge planners to include SICIL's brochure in its discharge planning packets.
+Goal: At least one hospital will establish a policy requiring discharge planners to include information about community services, including Independent Living Center services and resources, in its discharge planning packets.